 Yes.
-I am an instructor for Blue Hour Photo Ventures, and work with Santa Fe Workshops, in addition to teaching independent 1-on-1 or private group lessons.
+I am an instructor for Blue Hour Photo Ventures, as well as Santa Fe Workshops, in addition to teaching independent 1-on-1 or private group lessons.
 You can view my upcoming schedule on my Classes, Workshops & Private Instruction page.
 I also speak to groups either in-person or via Zoom.
 If you are interested in having me speak to your group, please contact me.

 What is your photography background?